michielbdejong/documents/nlnet-grant.md

 ### 1.1.
 The problem solved by this project

-Let's say, there is a bug on internet, e.g., gmail is spying on private conversations.
+Let's say, there is a bug on Internet, e.g., gmail is spying on private conversations.
 Software engineers have power to resolve bugs.
-They write a piece of software, e.g., [mailpile](https://www.mailpile.is/).
+If they want to solve this particular bug, they write a FOSIA, e.g., [mailpile](https://www.mailpile.is/).
 People will install the source code on their server, bug solved!
-But most of people online don't even know what a server is and even less, what source code means.
-Did you realize that if you go to many FOSIA project pages, you just have a `demo` possibility at best (e.g. [mailpile](https://www.mailpile.is/), [YunoHost](https://yunohost.org/)) and a `download the source code` for the worsts.
+But most of people online don't what a server is and even less, what source code means.
+Did you realize that if you go to many FOSIA project pages, you just have a `demo` possibility at best (e.g. [mailpile](https://www.mailpile.is/), [YunoHost](https://yunohost.org/)) and a `download the source code` in the worst case.
 Why not having a classic `sign up` button?
 We propose to implement this sign up button by standardizing FOSIA store.
-We will write an implementation that will allow having a simple way to provision the internet application for the end user, from the HSP of his choice.
+We will write an implementation that will allow having a simple way to provision the Internet application for the end user, from the HSP of his choice.

 Today, there is no such standard, and we believe it is something missing.
 We can see the emergence of [Dockerfiles](http://docs.docker.com/reference/builder/) and [Vagrantfiles](http://docs.vagrantup.com/v2/vagrantfile/index.html) around FOSIA projects.
-But this doesn't care about application data that are created at runtime.
+But this doesn't care about application data created during runtime.
 And these files are aimed primarly at developers.
 The problem to solve is how to transfer a running FOSIA from an HSP to another.
 How to write a standard manifest file.
 How to write a standard store.

 ###  1.2. the relative advantage of the proposed innovation